Top 5 Mistakes That Will Ruin Your LL.M. Statement of Purpose and How to Avoid Them

 These statements are way too general.
 They apply virtually to everybody, and as a consequence don't really mean anything.
 They are so overused that they don't really say anything about you to the admissions committee.

-I know that sometimes it's not that easy to recognize a cliché as such, especially if you are not a native English speaker.
+I understand that sometimes it's not that easy to recognize a cliché as a cliché, especially if you are not a native English speaker.
 In that case, as a rule of thumb, try to avoid generalized statements that don't move your argument forward and don't communicate valuable information about you to the admissions committee.
-Instead, aim for specificity.
-Share details and insights that highlight your individuality and connect directly to your goals.
+Aim for specificity.
+Discuss details and insights that highlight your individuality and connect directly to your goals.

 The old adage "show, don’t tell" applies here.
-Instead of making abstract claims about your qualities, provide concrete examples.
+Instead of making abstract claims about your qualities, provide concrete examples in your LL.M. personal statement.

 For instance, rather than saying, "I’m a hard worker," describe a specific challenge you overcame or an achievement that demonstrates your work ethic, eg winning a regional or national competition.
 By giving the admissions committee evidence, you allow them to draw conclusions about your strengths on their own.